zzxwill/odps/intl.en-US/User Guide/SQL/Type conversion.md

 -   The String type that meets the Bigint format can be converted to the Double type, and must keep one digit after the decimal point.
 For example, `cast(“1” as double) = 1.0`.
 -   Explicit conversions of unsupported types may return an exception.
 -   If a conversion fails during execution, the conversion is aborted with an exception.
 -   To convert the Datetime type, use the default format yyyy-mm-dd hh:mi:ss.
-For more information, see [Conversions between the String type and the Datetime type](intl.en-US/User Guide/SQL/Type conversion.md#section_qkb_fql_vdb).
+For more information, see [Conversions between the String type and the Datetime type](reseller.en-US/User Guide/SQL/Type conversion.md#section_qkb_fql_vdb).
 -   Some types cannot be explicitly converted, but can be converted using built-in SQL functions.
 For example, the to\_char function can be used to convert values of the Boolean type to the String type.
-For more information, see [TO\_CHAR](intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
+For more information, see [TO\_CHAR](reseller.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
 The to\_date function can be used to convert values of the String type to the Datetime type.
-For more information, see [TO\_DATE](intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md).
+For more information, see [TO\_DATE](reseller.en-US/User Guide/SQL/Builtin Function/Date Functions.md).
--   For more information about cast, see [CAST](intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
+-   For more information, see [CAST](reseller.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
 -   If a DECIMAL value exceeds the value range, MSB overflow error or LSB overflow truncation may occur for CAST STRING TO DECIMAL.

-## Implicit conversions and scopes {#section_uhl_sml_vdb .section}
+## Implicit conversion and scope {#section_uhl_sml_vdb .section}

 Implicit type conversion is an automatic type conversion performed by MaxCompute according to the usage context and type conversion rules.
 The following table lists the types that can be implicitly converted using MaxCompute.